TheShubhamArya/Computer-Network-Organization/README.md

 # Computer Network Organization
-This  repository contains lecture notes for my computer network organization class at UTA for Fall 2020.
+This  repository contains lecture notes and labs for my computer network organization class at UTA for Fall 2020.